“We know that Christ, raised from the dead, dies no more; death no longer has power over him” (Romans 6:9).

 In the light of our spirituality, there are certain key virtues that we seek to foster in ourselves and others.
 These include:

+a.
 A spirit of joy.

 Life is joyful, and defending life is a mission that should be carried out with joy.
 We seek to foster, in ourselves and others, a "joyful sorrow," that is, a spirit that is always mourning because of its keen awareness of the ongoing, unseen destruction of human life, and at the same time, is always serene and rejoicing that death has been conquered by Jesus Christ, who is Risen and is with us at all times.

+b.
 A serene confidence.

+c.
 A deep compassion.

 This compassion is translated into a constant and effective invitation to the healing and forgiveness of Jesus Christ, and tireless efforts for the conversion of those who promote the culture of death.
 We also seek to assist those who have repented, including former abortionists, to re-integrate themselves into wholesome, life-giving activities and attitudes.

+d.
 A radical solidarity

-Pope John Paul II declared that the pro-life stance is one “of radical solidarity with the woman” (Crossing the Threshold of Hope, p.206-207).
+Pope St. John Paul II declared that the pro-life stance is one "of radical solidarity with the woman" (Crossing the Threshold of Hope, p.206-207).
 We do not seek to point fingers of condemnation, but rather to extend hands of mercy that lift out of despair those who are tempted to abort a child, or who endure the pain of having done so.

 This radical solidarity stands at the same time with the child, in the awareness that it makes no sense to choose one against the other, but rather only to respond to mother and child by loving them both.

+e.
 A strong courage

 "The spirit God has given us is no cowardly spirit," St. Paul tells Timothy (2Tim.1:7).
 Our work requires constant courage, which is nurtured at the feet of our Lord, in the pages of Scripture, in incessant prayer, and by the example of numerous saints and other historical figures who have fought against the injustices of their times.

+f.
 A constant readiness for public witness.

 We do not shrink from the public spotlight, which is often where we need to be in order to give voice to the voiceless and to reach the numbers of people we need to reach in the short time we have to reverse the culture of death.
-“Let your light shine before others,” the Lord said, always reminding us that the glory goes to the Father (see Mt.5:16).
-Members will form their spirit according to the plea of the Prophet, “Cry out full-throated and unsparingly; lift up your voice like a trumpet blast!”
+"Let your light shine before others," the Lord said, always reminding us that the glory goes to the Father (see Mt.5:16).
+Missionaries will form their spirit according to the plea of the Prophet, "Cry out full-throated and unsparingly; lift up your voice like a trumpet blast!"
 (Is.58:1).

+g.
 A passion for justice.

 The sacrifices needed to build a Culture of Life can only be sustained when there is a deep passion for justice.
 Christians believe in righteous anger, which was exhibited by the Lord and His saints in the face of evil.
 We are angry at what the culture of death does each day.
 We strive to submit our anger to the Holy Spirit of God, not asking Him to extinguish it but rather to channel it into a wholesome, energized passion which, always docile to the promptings of the Spirit and obedient to authority, sustains us in the task at hand.
-This is the basis for our total commitment to non-violence in the cause of life.

 Parish visits – At the invitation of the local pastor, we visit parishes to preach the pro-life message at Masses, parish missions, or other parish gatherings in liturgical or educational settings.
 We meet with, train and strengthen local parish ministers in the pro-life dimensions of their work.